vadimv/server-components/README.md

      appView.apply(new UserState("Username"));
 ```

-A stateful component has its own state, an object of an immutable class or a record, is managed by the framework.
+A stateful component has its own state snapshot, an object of an immutable class or a record, which is managed by the framework.
 A state is set:
-- on a component's initialization during its first render and mount to the components tree
+- on a component's initialization during its first render
-- on an update as a result of events handling
+- on an update as a result of an event

-An update is initiated by invoking of one of a component view's parameter's ``StateUpdate`` interface methods, e.g. ``setState()``.
+A component state update is initiated by invoking of one of a component view's parameter's ``StateUpdate`` interface methods, e.g. ``setState()``.
-State transitions are can be triggered by browser events, custom events or asynchronous events, e.g. timers.
+State transitions are can be triggered by browser events or asynchronous events, e.g. timers.

 ### How to use components

-Include a new instance of component definition class to the DSL alongside HTML tags.
+Include a new instance of component definition class to the DSL alongside HTML definition tags.

 ```java
     div(span("Two counters"),